Datafable/epu-index/news_scrapers/epu_scrapy/spiders/README.md

 * spider name: deredactie

 This spider is one of the most complex spiders in this directory with several functions needed to scrape the search results.
-Because of the underlying complexity of the `deredactie` website, this spiders behaviour is not based solely on rules.
+Because of the underlying complexity of the *De Redactie* website, this spiders behaviour is not based solely on rules.
 Instead, the `deredactie` spider overrides the defaults `CrawSpider`'s `parse` method and uses that method to determine the total number of articles returned by the search query and the size of the pages.
 The `parse` method will subsequently start a loop to retrieve all search results pages iteratively.
 This is done at [line